NijeFila/nordeus-fullstack-challenge/docs/acceptance-checklist.md

 # Acceptance Checklist

 A checklist that maps directly to the challenge requirements.
-I have verified each item against the current main branch.

 ## Client